keertivaas/InfoWebsite_DevOps/README.md

-# InfoWebsite_DevOps
+# My Portfolio!!!
-Building an Application in Devops Style
+Building a Portfolio in Devops Style

 App has been developed using HTML, CSS, JavaScript and Bootstrap.
 Frontend used is AngularJS, also used for routes.